archway-network/archway-docs/docs/create/getting-started/basics.md

 Deploys your contracts to a target network.
 It can be used in `--dryrun` mode to test if your Rust code will build to [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) (wasm).

 Running `deploy` with `--dryrun` enabled is equivalent to the Cargo native command `cargo wasm`.
-Without `--dryrun` enabled, `deploy` progresses through a series tasks, the order of which is:
+Without `--dryrun` enabled, `deploy` progresses through a series of tasks, the order of which is:

 1. **MAKE WASM**
 2. **CREATE ON CHAIN WASM**